Optimal Signal Processing for Common Randomness Generation over MIMO Gaussian Channels with Applications in Identification: Application of Common Randomness: Secure Identification

 \section{Application of Common Randomness: Secure Identification}

-In this section, we study a major application of CR: the identification paradigm.
-In contrast to transmission, it appears that the resource CR can increase the identification capacity.
-We propose a coding scheme for correlation-assisted secure identification.
-This gives a lower bound on the secure identification capacity within this setting, illustrated in Proposition \ref{proposition3}.
+In this section, we explore a significant application of CR generation: the identification paradigm.
+Unlike transmission, it appears that the resource CR can enhance the identification capacity of channels.
+We introduce a coding scheme for CR-assisted secure identification and prove a lower bound on the secure identification capacity within this setting, as illustrated in Proposition \ref{proposition3}.

-\begin{proposition} Let $C_{SID}^{c}(g,g^{\prime},P)$ and $C_{S}(g,g^{\prime},P)$, respectively, be the secure identification capacity and the secrecy capacity for the model in Fig. \ref{fig:secureId}.
-It holds:
+\begin{proposition} Let $C_{SID}^{c}(g,g^{\prime},P)$ and $C_{S}(g,g^{\prime},P)$, respectively, be the secure identification capacity and the secrecy capacity for the model in Fig. \ref{fig:secureId}, respectively.
+It holds that

 $ \text{if} \ C_{S}(g,g^{\prime},P)>0 \ \text{then}$